rebelsky/sams-assorted-musings-reflections/research-in-cs-2016.md

 they did with him last spring.
 Needs and approaches vary from semester to semester.
 Some students work for credit.
 Some work for compensation.
-This fall is pretty busy, so I don't think any of the CS faculty have research students.
+This fall is pretty busy, so I don't think any of the CS faculty have research students [4].
 I've already talked to one about a project for spring.

 I will note that in most cases, CS faculty supervise student-faculty research that falls within their broader research agenda.
 That is, most of us